-Surgery may be needed in cases where a child or adult has severe or persistent balanitis or balanoposthitis that causes their foreskin to be painfully tight.
+Surgery may be needed if a child or adult has severe or persistent balanitis or balanoposthitis that causes their foreskin to be painfully tight.

-Circumcision (surgically removing the foreskin) may be considered if other treatments have failed, but it carries risks such as bleeding and infection.
-Therefore, it's not recommended as a first line treatment but is sometimes the best and only option.
+Circumcision (surgically removing part or all of the foreskin) may be considered if other treatments have failed, but it carries risks such as bleeding and infection.
+Therefore, it's usually only recommended as a last resort, although it can sometimes be the best and only treatment option.

 Alternatively, surgery to release the adhesions (areas where the foreskin is stuck to the glans) may be possible.
 This will preserve the foreskin but may not always prevent the problem recurring.